 Good super funds and products are also transparent and open about how they invest your money, which means they provide clear information describing the investment managers they use and what underlying shares and debt securities they invest in - this last aspect is called portfolio holdings disclosure.
-If you want your superannuation invested ethically this is especially important for you to know.
+If you want your superannuation invested into things like renewable energy this is especially important for you to know.

-Other investment questions to ask are whether you can choose indexed investments, can you choose ethically managed investments, and can you choose an age-based lifestage strategy?
+Other investment questions to ask are: can you choose indexed investments, ethically managed investments, and an age-based lifestage strategy?
 Several super funds also provide discounted access to health insurance so you should check whether your fund does as well.